Skip to Content

 What Does Real Amber Look Like?

-Real amber occurs in a variety of colors: they are classic yellow, orange, and even green and blue.
+Real amber occurs in various colors: classic yellow, orange, green, and blue.
 Real amber can be both transparent and opaque.
 It can have a lot of inclusions.
 In most cases, real amber has a resinous luster.
 Untreated real amber has no crack-like, circular marks or mosaic zones.

 Rarely, strong fluorescence can give amber a bluish or greenish appearance, which increases its value even more.
 Blue amber of gem quality is reported from the Dominican Republic.